vlovgr/ciris/readme.md

  `ciris-squants`    | &#10003; 2.10, 2.11, 2.12    | &#10003; 0.6 (2.10, 2.11, 2.12)    | &#65794;                                                                           |

 Backwards binary compatibility for the library is guaranteed between minor versions.
-For example, `0.7.x` is backwards binary compatible with `0.7.y` for any `x > y`.
+For example, `0.8.x` is backwards binary compatible with `0.8.y` for any `x > y`.
 More recent minor versions are drop-in replacements for earlier minor versions.

 The only required module is `ciris-core`, the rest are optional library integrations.
-For an explanation of how to use the modules, see the [Modules Overview](https://cir.is/docs/modules) section.
+For an explanation of how to use the modules, refer to the [modules overview](https://cir.is/docs/modules) section.

-- The `ciris-cats` module provides typeclasses and typeclass instances from [cats][cats].
+- The `ciris-cats` module provides type classes and type class instances from [cats][cats].
-- The `ciris-cats-effect` module provides typeclasses for effect types from [cats-effect][cats-effect].
+- The `ciris-cats-effect` module provides effect type classes from [cats-effect][cats-effect].
 - The `ciris-enumeratum` module allows loading [enumeratum][enumeratum] enumerations.
 - The `ciris-generic` module allows loading more types with [shapeless][shapeless].
 - The `ciris-refined` module allows loading [refined][refined] refinement types.